-- Digital X-rays and CT scan to analyze the structure and function of troublesome jaw joint.
+- Digital X-rays and CT scan to analyze the structure and function of the troublesome jaw joint.

-- Sometimes TMJ dentist also recommends MRI of temporomandibular joint to detect damage to the damaged cartilage to the jaw joint.
+- Sometimes TMJ specialist also recommends MRI of temporomandibular joint to detect damage to the damaged cartilage to the jaw joint.

 Home remedies that provide relief in TMJ pain

-Many symptoms of TMJ syndrome respond well on home remedies.
+Many symptoms of TMJ syndrome respond well to home remedies.